wichmannpas/pdf_split/README.md

 To split all pages except for the title page in four parts and use a margin of 20:

     ./split.py example.pdf example.splitted.pdf --splits 4 --margin 20

+To get all available parameters, use:

+    ./split.py --help